abing7k/redroid-script/README.md

 - libhoudini doesn't work

   I have no idea.
 I can't get any version of libhoudini to work on redroid.

+- If you want to install APK, you can use the adb install command.

 ## Credits